-- If you compose the Essay in a word processing program, check the word count.
-For Microsoft Word, you can check the word and character count by going to Tools on your menu bar and selecting Word Count.
+- Check the word count.
+In Microsoft Word, you can check the word and character count by going to Tools on your menu bar and selecting Word Count.

 - Don’t repeat information already included in your application, such as that your greatest accomplishment is your GPA.

 - Word Limit: 1,000 character limit for each statement (including spaces).
-Statements exceeding the character limit will be truncated.
-When you save your Personal Statement, tab characters are converted to 4 spaces, so be sure to factor this in for the character count.
+Statements exceeding this limit will be truncated.
+Tab characters are converted to 4 spaces, so be sure to factor this in for the character count.